leon271314/Abhiyaan_application_LeonDavis/README.md

 ED21B038

 Previous Experience:
+Participated in the IITM techsoc for the analytics and electrical competitons(my team got 4th place in analytics.).
 I've worked with unity with C# for game development.
 I've made a chess game using C language.
 I've made simple 2-D games using python like the chrome dinosaur game.